Swapnil-Sagar/D-Flipkart/README.md

 Open for PRs

 Current issues:
-1. Signup doesn't return 200.
-Although data is stored in db
+1. Signup / Signin Error not storing in Redux.
 2. Few places react router doesn't work.
 So href is used.
 3. Only Brands are available for search